 Time Commitment – Approximately 10 days a year split into the following commitments:

 All trustees are subject to statutory and regulatory checks including an enhanced DBS.

 Anderson Quigley is acting as an advisor to Brandon Trust.

 Applications should consist of:

-Completed applications should be uploaded at www.andersonquigley.com/candidates using the reference AQ1023.
+Completed applications should be uploaded at www.andersonquigley.com/candidates using AQ1101 as the reference number.

 Should you wish to discuss the role in strict confidence, please contact Rob Hilyer on +44 (0) 7719 325 771 or Elyse Turner-Pearce on +44 (0) 7808 648 559.